-Tamarack Waldorf School, like most Waldorf schools, is not directed by a principal or headmaster, but rather decision-making is shared by three main groups, and facilitated by the Leadership Group:
+Tamarack Waldorf School, like most Waldorf schools, is not directed by a principal or headmaster, but rather decision-making is shared by four main groups, and facilitated by the Leadership Group:

 The Board of Trustees of Tamarack Waldorf School is composed of volunteers, current parents, faculty, and friends of the school from the Milwaukee community.
 The Board of Trustees is responsible for the legal and financial affairs of the school and seeks to make tangible the vision of the school expressed by the whole community.
 Board members serve three-year terms, and monthly board meetings are open to the community.